 NOTE: The difference between a Haberdasher and a Milliner is that a haberdasher is a dealer in ribbons, buttons, thread, needles, small sewing accessories and sewing goods (aka notions) while a milliner is a person who is involved in the manufacture, design, and/or the sale of hats for women.

 The pair's business had grown to the point in eight years and opened four more shops.

 |Portrait of Benjamin Green-Field seated with sister Bessie, c.1920s|

 Bes-Ben hats were often decorated with multiple "miniatures" of things, including dogs, owls, palm trees, lobsters, kitchen utensils, napkin rings, cigarette packages, bugs, skyscrapers, and doll furniture.
 The hat that Green-Field made for Hedda Hopper to wear to the premiere of the film 'The Razor's Edge' was topped with actual razors!

 |Women's hat with crown entirely covered with white, grey, blue, and yellow embroidered swans, designed by Bes-Ben, 1965.|

 As with many milliners of the time, the rationing of the war years caused Green-Field to embrace non-traditional materials.
-During a WWII-era (1939-1945) interview, Green-Field was quoted as saying, “Anything that makes people laugh at this point in world history may be said to have its own excuse for being.”
+During WWII-era (1939-1945) interview, Green-Field said, "Anything that makes people laugh at this point in world history may be said to have its own excuse for being."

-Heralded as ‘Chicago’s Mad Hatter,’ in the 1940s when his designs became increasingly whimsical and witty, incorporating unique elements such as kitchen utensils, dice, playing cards, or cigarettes and matchbooks.
+Heralded as "Chicago's Mad Hatter" in the 1940s, his designs became increasingly whimsical and witty, incorporating unique elements such as kitchen utensils, dice, playing cards, cigarettes, and matchbooks.

 |Green-Field originally custom-made this piece for Mary Frances Ackerman, the wife of Chicago White Sox owner Bill Veeck.|